rashid0531/LLM-KnowledgeManagement/README.md

 # LLM-KnowledgeManagement

-While creating new features, please create a new branch from "development" branch and after finishing adding updates merge the new branch to "development".
+When creating new features, please create a new branch from "development" branch and after finishing adding updates, merge the new branch to "development".